Jukranps/Jukranps.github.io/README.md

 This project's source code is available [here](https://github.com/Jukranps/InfoVis-Assignment).

-The live visualization can be seen [here].
+The live visualization can be seen [here](https://jukranps.github.io/).

 If the live visualization is not working, please open this folder in VSCode and run the [LiveServer] plugin (be careful with https issues! use http if it does not work out of the box).